winter-loo/notes-postgresql/coding_guide/executor_guide.md

 To analyze executor performance:

 1. Enable timing: `SET track_io_timing = on;`
-2. Enable executor instrumentation: `SET enable_instrumentation.executor = on;`
-3. Use `EXPLAIN (ANALYZE, BUFFERS, COSTS OFF)` to see detailed execution metrics
+2. Use `EXPLAIN (ANALYZE, BUFFERS, COSTS OFF)` to see detailed execution metrics
-4. For deeper analysis, use external tools:
+3. For deeper analysis, use external tools:
    - `perf` on Linux: `perf record -g -p postgres_pid`
    - `dtrace` on macOS and Solaris
-   - PostgreSQL's built-in `auto_explain` extension

 ## Common Pitfalls